Command & Conquer Remastered Collection debuts on Steam and Origin on June 5

 The result is over 20 high-fidelity tracks that can be seamlessly integrated into campaign missions via the toggleable audio settings.
 The full announcement can be viewed here.

-EA revealed the project in October 2018 to get community insight before development began.
-An active Community Council has been involved since early pre-production with access to the development team.
-The title features rebuilt graphics and textures with support up to 4K resolution, along with an over seven hour soundtrack remastered by the renowned original composer Klepacki.
+EA revealed the project in October 2018 to get community insight before development began, forming a group to meet with the development team.
+This package has rebuilt graphics and textures with support up to 4K resolution, along with an over -hour soundtrack remastered by the original composer, Frank Klepacki.

-The community has helped shape the enhancements of the game through highly requested features like revamped UI, updated controls and a Map Editor for fans to showcase their creations.
-Multiplayer has been rebuilt from the ground up to support a modern online experience with custom games, 1v1 quick match, Elo-based matchmaking, leaderboards, and replays.
+The community has helped shape the enhancements of the game through highly requested features like revamped UI, updated controls, and a Map Editor.
+Multiplayer has been rebuilt to support a modern online experience with custom games, 1-on-1 quick match, Elo-based matchmaking, leaderboards, and replays.

-The collection itself is $20 while the special physical edition is $60, and a 25th Anniversary edition is $150.
 I was a big fan of Command & Conquer: Tiberium Dawn when it was released in 1995.
-I remember playing it on the phone modem with my friend Randy Fujimoto.
+I remember playing it on the phone modem with my friend, Randy Fujimoto.
 But when my wife called to say she was coming home, it would interrupt and disconnect our game.
 I suspect the connection is better now, and I’m looking forward to seeing some of those old videos of Kane, the megalomaniac leader of the Brotherhood of Nod.

 Kucan had a nice run in the C&C series.
 At the time, 20 years ago, Westwood Studios cofounder Brett Sperry told me, “The fans love him.
 We can’t make a Command & Conquer game without him.”